boshtannik/embedded-nano-mesh/README.md

   - `send_ping_pong`
   - `send_with_transaction`

-To create node - instantiate `Node` structure with `NodeConfig` in your program:
-example:
+To initialize a `Node`, you need to provide `NodeConfig` with values:
+- `ExactAddressType`: Sets the device's identification address in the node pool.
+- `listen_period`: Sets period in milliseconds that determines how long the device will wait before transmitting on the network.
+It prevents network congestion.

+`main.rs`:
 ```
 let mut mesh_node = Node::new(NodeConfig {
     device_address: ExactAddressType::new(1).unwrap(),
     listen_period: 150 as ms,
 });
 ```
-To initialize a `Node`, you need to provide `NodeConfig` with values:
-- `ExactAddressType`: Sets the device's identification address in the node pool.
-- `listen_period`: Sets period in milliseconds that determines how long the device will wait before transmitting on the network.
-It prevents network congestion.

-The central component of this protocol is the `Node` structure, which offers interface for actions like send, receive, broadcast, ping-pong, and send message with transaction.
+The central component of this protocol is the `Node` structure, which offers interface for actions like `send`, `receive`, `send_ping_pong`, and `send_with_transaction`.
 The `Node` should be constantly updated by call its `update` method, it - does all internal work:
 - routes packets trough the network, transits packets that were sent to other devices, handles `lifetime` of packets.